Pairing: Sam/Dean (Wincest)

 After that, Dean rarely leaves the room.
 He doesn't want Sam to turn over and find empty space.

-Eventually he's able to get Sam to sit up, although the IV remains, trailing from the bend of his elbow like a thick white vein.
-It's posing a doll with skin nearly as hot as a furnace, muscle sharply defined because the body's lost weight it already couldn't afford to lose.
-That six and a half foot wall of strength is faded, pulled and torn until he's barely 'Sam' anymore.
+Eventually he's able to get Sam to sit up.
+The IV remains, trailing from the bend of his elbow like a long, thin snake.
+Moving Sam feels like posing a doll with cold porcelain skin, muscle sharply defined because the body's lost weight it already couldn't afford to lose.
+All those miles of strength and sinew have been pulled and wrenched out of recognition.

-Every few days Dean gently pushes him upright and has him sit on the edge of his cot, feet on the floor.
-Sam hasn't made a sound since his midnight whispers and Dean tries hard not to think that Enochian is probably the only language he's heard in decades, just runs the wet sponge over his little brother's skin and says anything that comes to mind.
+Every few days Dean gently pushes Sam upright and has him sit on the edge of his cot, feet on the floor.
+Sam hasn't made a sound since those whispers.
+Dean tries hard not to think that Enochian is probably the only language that his little brother has heard in decades, longer than Sam ever lived as a person, and just runs the wet sponge over Sam's skin and says anything that comes to mind.
 The leaves are turning again.
 Bobby's gonna have a hard time keeping them out of the car engines.
-Sam's eyes follow Dean's movements, but it's nothing human, just animal behavior.
+Sam's eyes follow Dean's movements.
+It's instinct, not awareness.
 Dean decides to take it as a good sign anyway.
 Cas comes around sometimes, even though he's still kind of a dick.
 We've gotta take him out to a bar, get some humanity back in him if we have to shove him into the goddamn bottle.
+Sam doesn't disagree.

 The water runs down in warm rivulets, following curves and hollows of bone and the silvery lines of scars.
-Dean used to have the most, but then he came back from Hell fresh and smooth as a baby's bottom and now Sam's the one that looks like the canvas of a macabre artist.
-Which is entirely strange, and backwards, and makes Dean choke a little because it means he failed, left Sammy alone and wasn't fast enough, smart enough –
+Dean used to have the most, but then he came back from Hell fresh and smooth as the Impala's waxed hood and now Sam's the one that shows where all the pieces of himself have been sewn back together.
+It's strange and wrong and makes Dean feel like years practicing take care of Sammy didn't mean shit when it actually fucking mattered.

 Sam's hand slides limply onto his knee.
 Dean is sitting sideways on Sam's cot, facing him, one leg bent in front and the other foot on the floor, and he stops breathing when the weight of Sam's long fingers registers.
 Neither moves, and Dean finally finishes with the sponge bath, straightening the plaid button-down and loose sweatpants in which he'd dressed Sam.
 Sam lies back down without protest or acknowledgment, but the faint heat that bled through the knee of Dean's jeans and lingers is enough to rekindle a little hope.

 Another twelve days and Sam's started to eat.
 They take out the IV and Dean is so relieved that he smiles a little for the first time in months, even if Sam can only handle thin broth for the time being.
-Bobby soon adds a little beef fat and softened, over-cooked vegetables.
-Dean has to feed Sam by hand but Sam will eat with a little prompting, will sit up and lie down at a gentle push, and while it's a vast improvement on the days of screaming that left Sam's throat torn up and bleeding, it's painful, somewhere between the lines of helplessness and awareness.
-And it's the lack of awareness that leaves a bitter taste in the back of Dean's mouth, the way Sam's long bangs tend to fall over his eyes and, when Dean brushes them back, the way Sam just looks through him like a window.
-(To the soul, Dean thinks, but it really isn't funny.)
+Bobby soon adds a little beef fat and vegetables overcooked into mushiness.
+Dean has to feed Sam by hand but Sam will eat with only a little prompting, will sit up and lie down at a gentle push.
+Dean remembers that kid – the youngest, the most invisible, the one who never had a say in what they did or where they went – who grew up defining himself by his independence, but when he brushes back the hair falling into Sam's face, all he sees is a blank face and blanker eyes.

 Getting him to stand is more difficult; he leans heavily on Dean and shuffles jerkily, like he's forgotten how to manipulate a physical body.
-It's creepy as fuck and Dean forces himself not to start cataloguing all the creatures that can possess humans.
-They're able to manage a small circle around the two cots before Sam starts leaning so hard Dean can hardly hold him up.
+It's creepy and Dean has to force himself not to start cataloguing all the creatures that can possess humans, but they're able to manage a small circle around the two cots before Sam starts leaning so hard Dean can hardly hold him up.

-Bedpans are an uncomfortable business but Dean handles it dutifully, doesn't complain, because in comparison Sam's continued not-Sam-ness is worse.
+Bedpans are an uncomfortable business that Dean handles dutifully, doesn't complain.

-One day Dean lifts a spoonful of broth and a chunk of mushy carrot and Sam's hand lashes out like a striking serpent, gripping Dean's wrist so hard that he leaves finger-shaped bruises.
-Dean hisses as the spoon drops from his numb fingers, spilling broth over Sam's lap, but Sam doesn't appear to notice – his eyes are fixed on Dean's, present and aware and Jesus, there are rings of yellow around pupils that have narrowed to pinpricks.
-Trained instinct wants him to break the hold and counter, but Dean shoves it down and holds himself very still, ignoring the grip that's starting to grind the bones in his wrist together.
+One day Dean lifts a spoonful of broth and a chunk of mushy carrot and Sam's hand lashes out, gripping Dean's wrist so hard that he presses bruises into thin skin.
+Dean hisses as the spoon drops from his numb fingers, spilling broth over Sam's lap, but Sam doesn't appear to notice – his eyes are fixed on Dean's, present and aware and, Jesus, there are rings of yellow around pupils that have narrowed to pinpricks.
+Dean swallows the reflex to fight back and holds himself very still, ignoring the slow grinding of bone.

-"Micam adoian de Satan," Sam says softly, voice cracking from abuse.
+"Micam adoian de Satan," Sam's voice cracks quietly.
 "Saisch."

-"Saisch," Sam says for a third time, as though it were an invocation (just what Dean needs), and maybe Dean's imagining it, maybe he's projecting his desperation or whatever, but the word rolls off Sam's tongue like a lover's name, rich with things so complicated that Dean can't even begin to pick it apart.
+"Saisch," Sam says for a third time, as though it were an invocation, which would be just peachy.
+And maybe Dean's imagining it, maybe he's projecting his desperation or whatever, but the word just rolls right off Sam's tongue, rich with things so complicated that Dean can't even begin to pick it apart.

-Sam's other hand comes up to press the pads of his middle and pointer fingers against Dean's bottom lip and, whoa, what the fuck.
-His head twitches back and Sam pauses, watches him closely with a piercing stare the way he hasn't since he was four years old and utterly fascinated with Dean's every move.
-He reaches out again, and this time Dean lets Sam run his fingers over his lips, across the arch of his cheekbone, up the slightly crooked line of his nose as though Sam is memorizing his features all over again.
-It makes Dean self-conscious, so he stares right back, hiding how disturbed he is by the yellow rings in hazel-green eyes.
+Sam's other hand comes up to press the pads of his middle and pointer fingers against Dean's bottom lip.
+Dean's head twitches back and Sam pauses, watching him closely.
+He reaches out again, and this time Dean lets Sam run his fingers over Dean's lips, across the arch of his cheekbone, up the slightly crooked line of his nose as though Sam is memorizing his features all over again.
+Dean stares right back into eyes ringed with thin yellow.

 Then Sam's hand drops and the other releases Dean's wrist, both of them falling to rest limply in his lap.
-His head lowers, hair obscuring eyes gone distant again, and Dean suddenly realizes that he's been holding his breath.
-He lets it out in a soft whoosh and musters up a smile that he hopes looks less fragile than it feels.
+His head lowers, hair obscuring eyes gone distant again.

-"C'mon, kiddo, naptime," and Sam doesn't resist the push against his shoulders, just settles back and returns to staring at the slowly-revolving ceiling fan.
+Sam doesn't resist the push against his shoulders, just settles back and returns to staring at the slowly-revolving ceiling fan.
+Dean manages to keep his retreat up the stairs to a brisk walk.

-Dean is standing in a dark place, vaguely lit by a reddish glow along the soft, amorphous walls.
+That night, Dean dreams.
+He's standing in a dark place, vaguely lit by a reddish glow along the soft, amorphous walls.
 It smells like old blood and rot, and the walls aren't walls at all but oddly shaped horizontal bars, like being trapped in the curl of someone's bony fingers.
 Though it's so quiet it's oppressive, the spongy floor under his feet shudders rhythmically as though someone has cranked up the bass to eleven.

 There's a dry rustle behind him, but when he spins on his heel, tensed for a fight, there's nothing except more of the same, the dim red glow and, farther beyond it, blackness so intense it hurts his eyes.
-His heart is beginning to pound with some unnamed, instinctual fear, the paranoia of being watched making his skin crawl.
-He thinks about climbing the horizontal bars, but when he looks up there's only piercing darkness and no sign of escape.
+His heart is beginning to pound, his skin starting to crawl.
+He thinks about climbing the bars, but when he looks up there's only piercing darkness.

-"Sam?" he tries, but his voice comes out as flat as in a soundproofed room or a thick pillow.
-"Sam?"
+"Sam?" he tries, but his voice comes out flat and muffled.
+"Sammy?"

 He hears the rustling again, and this time when he turns, he sees piercing blue eyes and pearly fangs snapping at his face